|

 Walnut Hill Office of Operations.

-Walnut Hill Productions, per the desires of Fred Willis, took possession of the electronic equipment Fred had collected for setting up a digital recording studio.
+Walnut Hill Productions, per the desires of Fred Willis, took custody of the electronic equipment Fred had collected for setting up a digital recording studio.
 The computer gear was installed in a third bedroom at Mister Todd's residence.
 This became the new Walnut Hill Office of Operations.
 This small space also doubles as the recording studio control room.

 Three Office Computer Towers.